 How long is the risk-free trial period?

 The bottom line: All new mattresses have a break-in period.
-With the Saatva classic innerspring mattress, you get 120 days to try the mattress at home and see if it’s right for you.
-If you are not fully satisfied, you can exchange or return the mattress for a $99 transportation cost.
+With the Saatva classic innerspring mattress, you get 365 nights to try the mattress at home and see if it’s right for you.
+If you’re not fully satisfied, you can exchange or return the mattress for a $99 processing fee.

 How long is the warranty?